Single-hole spectral functions in one-dimensional quantum magnets with different ground states

 where

-Note that the $J$ term is now expressed solely with the spin operators and the diagonal fermion number operators, $n_i \in \{0,1\}$, while the kinetic charge energy mixes spin interactions and fermion hopping.
+Note that the $J$ term is now expressed solely with the spin operators and the diagonal fermion number operators, $n_i \in \{0,1\}$, while the kinetic $t$ term mixes spin interactions and fermion hopping.
 In the absence of holes, the Hamiltonian is still identical to that of the $S=1/2$ antiferromagnetic Heisenberg model.